Qualification Overview

 * 14 credits at Level 3 in each of:

-- Biology or Human Biology or Physical Education.
+- Biology or Physical Education or Health Education

-- another subject, preferably Core Health/ Health Education, Physics, Statistics, Mathematics, Chemistry, Geography and Psychology.
-(Human Nutrition specialisation applicants must have a minimum of 14 credits in Chemistry at Level 2 or equivalent)
+- another subject, preferably Physics, Statistics, Mathematics, Chemistry, Geography and Psychology.
+(Human Nutrition specialisation applicants must have a minimum of 14 credits in Chemistry at Level 2 or alternative as approved by the specialisation coordinator)

 OR one of the following:

-* Successful completion of NZ3563 New Zealand Certificate in Exercise (Level 4).
+* Successful completion of NZ3563 New Zealand Certificate in Exercise (Level 4) or New Zealand Certificate in Study and Employment Pathways (Level 4) Pre Health Pathway or equivalent

-* NZ2860 New Zealand Certificate in Study and Career Preparation, Level 4; Ara Pre-Health Pathway (HN and PAHP) or equivalent.
+* New Zealand Certificate in Study and Employment Pathways (Level 4) Pre Health Pathway or

-Note: Students who have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge examination) should contact Ara for requirements.
+Note: If you have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge Examination), Ara will assess your qualification for academic entry equivalency.

 Alternative Requirements

-Applicants who are unable to evidence that they meet Academic Entry Requirements, but who can demonstrate acquired skills for tertiary study gained through study, work and/or life experience, may be approved for alternative entry.
+Applicants who are unable to evidence that they meet Academic Requirements, but who can demonstrate acquired skills for tertiary study gained through study, work and/or life experience, may be approved for alternative entry.
+This may include Recognition of Prior Learning.
 Contact Ara for advice.

 Additional Requirements